talha7k/dijibill/FILE_MANAGEMENT.md

 ## Benefits

-1. **Lightweight Main Database**: File metadata is separate, keeping main database fast
+1. **Lightweight Main Database**: File content and metadata are separate, keeping main database fast
 2. **Independent Sync**: Files can be synchronized separately from main data
-3. **Deduplication**: Prevents storage of duplicate files
+3. **Deduplication**: Prevents storage of duplicate files using SHA256 hashing
-4. **Flexible Storage**: Easy to switch between local and network storage
+4. **Automatic Compression**: Images are automatically compressed to save space
+5. **Database Integrity**: File content is stored with ACID guarantees
+6. **Simplified Architecture**: No need for filesystem management or network storage configuration
 5. **Audit Trail**: Tracks who created/modified files and when
 6. **Sync Management**: Built-in support for remote synchronization